okta/okta-sdk-python/README.md

 > Only ONE source needs to be provided!

 Higher numbers win.
-In other words, configuration passed via the constructor will OVVERRIDE configuration found in environment variables, which will override configuration in the designated `okta.yaml` files.
+In other words, configuration passed via the constructor will OVERRIDE configuration found in environment variables, which will override configuration in the designated `okta.yaml` files.

 ### YAML configuration